STEPHEN’S CHOPPED LIVER (GECHAKTE LEBER)

 Our neighbourhood is home to a brisket queen.
 She religiously buys 3kg of beef brisket every week to satisfy her family's craving for this juicy, flavourful dish.

 Her brisket is so legendary that her friends and neighbours eagerly await their weekly dose.
 Whenever she's invited to a gathering, her first offer is always, "Is there anything I can bring?"
-And without fail, the response is always a resounding chorus of "YOUR BRIKSET PLEASE!"
+And without fail, the response is always a resounding chorus of "YOUR BRISKET PLEASE!"

 The secret behind this magical brisket?
 Nach Waxman's recipe, is the most Googled brisket recipe on the internet.
 Its simplicity and focus on quality ingredients let the beef shine through, creating a dish that's both comforting and unforgettable.